One Rutgers, A World of Discovery

-Tallia is also talking to some of the state’s major health insurance companies including Horizon Blue Cross Blue Shield and Aetna to expand into a statewide organization next year called Rutgers Health Partners.
+Tallia is also talking to some of the state’s major health insurers including Horizon Blue Cross Blue Shield, Aetna, and the Medicaid program to expand into a statewide organization next year called Rutgers Health Partners.

 In the meantime, the Robert Wood Johnson Partners would be modeled on the restructuring of Rutgers Robert Wood Johnson Medical Group’s Family Medicine office at Monument Square in New Brunswick.
 The primary care practice, which is part of the Robert Wood Johnson Medical School, has been organized into a “patient-centered medical home,” where medical providers share information and work with patients to closely coordinate care.

 Nearly 30 additional primary care practices have signed contracts to participate in the upcoming rollout of Robert Wood Johnson Partners.

 The partnership would also include the 500 specialists in the Rutgers Robert Wood Johnson Medical Group along with clinicians on staff at Robert Wood Johnson University Hospital and the other hospitals within Robert Wood Johnson Health System.